FAANG/dcc-metadata/docs/faang_sample_metadata.md

 * `attribute name` (*data type*) a brief description

-The data types will be described later in this document.
+The data types are described later in this document.

-Sample name and links (relationships between samples) do not follow this pattern.
-Sample names should adhere to the naming scheme later in this document.
-Links should follow the guidance in the [BioSamples documentation](http://www.ebi.ac.uk/biosamples/help/st_scd.html).

 ###Common